 Introduction

-Maintaining a consistent focus on objective and impact is at the very core of ICTSD’s engagement.
-No article, dialogue or piece of research is launched without a thorough reflection on the impact that the activities is aiming to achieve and the most optimal means to achieve it.
+Maintaining a consistent focus on objectives and impacts is at the very core of ICTSD’s engagement.
+No article, dialogue or piece of research is launched without a thorough reflection on the impact that the activity is aiming to achieve and the most optimal means to achieve it.
 This report is an attempt to demonstrate this obsession with impact to ICTSD’s stakeholders.

 Impact is a critical prerequisite for achieving ICTSD’s mission of advancing sustainable development through trade policy.
-Ensuring that ICTSD maintains its position at the forefront of the global evolution of trade and sustainable development related policies is facilitated by a huge network of experts and policymakers and made possible thanks to the financial support of ICTSD’s core funding partners, UK Department for International Development (DFID); the Swedish International Development Cooperation Agency (SIDA); the Netherlands Directorate-General of Development Cooperation (DGIS); the Ministry of Foreign Affairs of Denmark (Danida); the Ministry for Foreign Affairs of Finland; The Government of Australia and the Ministry of Foreign Affairs of Norway, as well as ad hoc contributions from a range of other partners.
+Ensuring that ICTSD maintains its position at the forefront of the global evolution of trade and sustainable development-related policies is facilitated by a huge network of experts and policymakers and made possible thanks to the financial support of ICTSD’s core funding partners: the UK Department for International Development (DFID); the Swedish International Development Cooperation Agency (SIDA); the Netherlands Directorate-General of Development Cooperation (DGIS); the Ministry of Foreign Affairs of Denmark (Danida); the Ministry for Foreign Affairs of Finland; the Government of Australia and the Ministry of Foreign Affairs of Norway, as well as ad hoc contributions from a range of other partners.

-Given the nature of much of ICTSD’s work – including filling critical knowledge gaps in negotiation processes that can, at times, be somewhat opaque to those not directly involved – the only way to approach an adequate representation of ICTSD’s impact, is to look beyond direct, evident results and to consider the often unnoticed contributions that take place in the background to enable negotiation processes to keep moving.
+Given the nature of much of ICTSD’s work – including filling critical knowledge gaps in negotiation processes that can, at times, be somewhat opaque to those not directly involved – the only way to approach an adequate representation of ICTSD’s impact is to look beyond direct, evident results and to consider the often unnoticed contributions that take place in the background to enable negotiation processes to keep moving forward.

-Feedback from ICTSD stakeholders contained in this report acknowledges the important background support and enabling roles that ICTSD performs.
-Meanwhile, it goes without saying that some of the most critical impacts of ICTSD’s work are intangible, subtle and cannot be described by a specific outcome or attributed to a specific output or activity.
+Feedback from ICTSD stakeholders included in this report acknowledges the important background support and enabling roles that ICTSD performs.
+Meanwhile, it goes without saying that some of the most critical impacts of ICTSD’s work are intangible and subtle and cannot be described by a specific outcome or attributed to a specific output or activity.

-To establish a fuller picture, this report is read in conjunction with the ICTSD’s Quarterly Activity Reports, the ICTSD 2013 Profile and the extensive archive of material on the ICTSD website.
-When assessing the impact of ICTSD’s work, readers should also consider the implications if this work did not exist and was not accessible to stakeholders – also such a counterfactual scenario is by definition impossible to establish.
+To establish a fuller picture, this report should be read in conjunction with the ICTSD Quarterly Activity Reports, the ICTSD 2013 Profile and the extensive archive of material on the ICTSD website.
+When assessing the impact of ICTSD’s work, readers should also consider the implications if this work did not exist and was not accessible to stakeholders –such a counterfactual scenario is also by definition impossible to establish.

 In essence, we believe that the positive, keenly felt presence of ICTSD and the results discussed in this report represent just the “tip of the iceberg” with regard to impact.
-The main mass of impact includes ICTSD’s “behind the scenes” work to maintain continuous forward momentum of advancing sustainable development through trade related policies and agreements.
+The main mass of impact includes ICTSD’s “behind the scenes” work to advance sustainable development through trade-related policies and agreements and to maintain a continuous forward momentum.

 ICTSD By the Numbers in 2014